Frequently Asked Questions

 At launch there was already a large number of businesses from around the region already signed up, and more and more businesses want to join.
 The system is one of voluntary membership and complementary to sterling – we do not expect members to trade wholly in Brixton Pounds even with other members of the scheme.
 However, if your suppliers are not members, then we will work with you to encourage them to join, if appropriate, or source alternative suppliers who are members of the scheme.

-- Can I exchange printed or electronic Brixton Pounds back into sterling?
+- Can I exchange printed Brixton Pounds back into sterling?

 Paper Brixton Pounds can be exchanged for sterling at any time at Cash for Cheques on Atlantic Road.